hyperledger/fabric/docs/source/msp-identity-validity-rules.rst

        |
       id

-The default MPS implementation accepts as valid identities X.509 certificates signed by the appropriate authorities.
+The default MSP implementation accepts as valid identities X.509 certificates signed by the appropriate authorities.
 In the diagram above, only certificates signed by iCA11, iCA12, iCA2, iCA3, and rCA3 will be considered valid.
 Certificates signed by internal nodes will be rejected.